apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

   * **'cordova platform update android --save'** => In addition to updating the android platform to the pinned version, update config.xml entry
   * **'cordova platform update android@3.8.0 --save'** => In addition to updating the android platform to version 3.8.0, update config.xml entry
   * **'cordova platform update /path/to/android/platform --save'** => In addition to updating the android platform to version in the folder, update config.xml entry
-  * **'cordova platform remove android --save'** => Removes the android platform from the project and deletes its entry from config.xml.
+  * **'cordova platform remove android'** => Removes the android platform from the project and deletes its entry from config.xml and package.json.

 ### Restoring platforms

-Platforms are automatically restored from config.xml when the **'cordova prepare'** command is run.
+Platforms are automatically restored from package.json and config.xml when the **'cordova prepare'** command is run.
+After prepare is run, package.json and config.xml should contain identical platforms and versions.

-If you add a platform without specifying a version/folder/git_url, the version to install is taken from config.xml, **if found**.
+If you add a platform without specifying a version/folder/git_url, the version to install is taken from package.json or config.xml, **if found**.
+In case of conflicts, package.json is given precedence over config.xml.

 Example: